Program MakeMap

 The Fullscreen button, which was partly visible under the close button, has been removed.

-Two bugs removed.
+Two bugs fixed.

 Version 1.1.2 (July 8, 2018)